MichalD96/JS-Master/README.md

 dragons.getHTML(0, 5); // returns HTML a element with href= video url starting from 0 min and 5 seconds

-// append created element on the site: document.querySelector('body').append(broken.getHTML());  // if you not provide arguments to getHTML or getLink methods, video will start from the beginning.
+// append created element on the site: document.querySelector('body').append(dragons.getHTML());  // if you not provide arguments to getHTML or getLink methods, video will start from the beginning.

 ```